TL;DR

 - Executive Income Protection: This is a company-paid Income Protection policy for its directors and key employees.
 It's a highly tax-efficient benefit, as the premiums are typically an allowable business expense and are not treated as a P11D benefit for the employee.
 It provides robust income security for a company's most valuable people.

 - Relevant Life Cover: A tax-efficient alternative to a 'death-in-service' benefit, especially for small businesses.
 The company pays the premiums for a life insurance policy for an employee/director.
-These premiums are typically a deductible business expense, and the benefits are paid tax-free to the individual's family, outside of their estate for IHT purposes.
+These premiums are typically a deductible business expense, and the benefits are paid potentially tax-efficient to the individual's family, outside of their estate for IHT purposes.

 Pillar 2: Proactive Healthcare – Taking Control of Your Physical Capital